freeradical13/freeradical13.github.io/index.md

 Skeletal muscles cause movement with antagonistic contracting and relaxing muscles.

-A hydroskeleton is made of fluid held under pressure in a closed body area with movement accomplished in the process [peristalsis][] which is rhythmic muscle activity that changes the shape of the hydroskeleton.
+A hydroskeleton is made of fluid held under pressure in a closed body area with movement accomplished in the process called [peristalsis][] which is rhythmic muscle activity that changes the shape of the hydroskeleton.

 #### Senses